jonatas/ideia.me/resume.md

 # Developer

 * Passionated developer has 11+ years of experience working on software development, applying agile methods in the last 8 years.
+* Actually working on performance/operation team at Resultados Digitais
-* Autodidact and researcher in the last 5 years has worked with research/development of automated trading strategies for financial markets
+* Self taught and researcher in the last 5 years has worked with research/development of automated trading strategies for financial markets
 * Responsible and committed working 7+ years from home for various customers and companies.
 * Entrepreneur and independent has working without supervision since 2010.
 Being partner of two different business from there.
 [Executive](http://executive.com.br) (2010-2012) and [Invent.to](htto://invent.to)(2012-actual).
 * Hacker e activist created Beltrão Hacker Club - a hacker/maker group in Francisco Beltrão with regular meetings to hack software and hardware.